 Start figuring out what the exam will look like.

 Some teachers don’t create their exams until closer to the end of the semester, but most already have them made (or at the very least, know what the format will be).
 Ask your teachers what to expect in terms of short answer, multiple choice, etc., and see if you can get an idea of what units or chapters will be focused on.
 This will help you prioritize and plan your overall study plan.

 Lay out your relaxed, manageable study plan, and be specific.

-If the final exam is going to cover 13 chapters, it’s much easier to read and outline 2 to 3 chapters a week slowly over the next six weeks instead of hopelessly skimming 13 chapters the week of your exam.
+If the final exam is going to cover 13 chapters, it’s much easier to read and outline 3-4 chapters a week slowly over the next month instead of hopelessly skimming 13 chapters the week of your exam.
 Sit down and map out what you’ll tackle over the coming days and weeks, and make sure you’re setting specific goals.
 You’ll be so thankful for this roadmap once finals are upon you.

 Don’t procrastinate on your assigned reading and/or other work.

 This goes hand in hand with our last point, but it’s crucial that you don’t slack on your readings or other assignments.
 By letting them pile up, you only add to your workload later on – or, worse, ensure you’ll be underprepared for your exam.
 Even when it’s the last thing you want to do, stay up-to-date with your reading and homework – and do practice questions whenever possible – and things will go much smoother.